romanowski/blog/debugging_implicits.md

 }
 ```

 And everything works again.
 But it raises one interesting question: how?
 Our method _sorted_ requires one implicit parameter of type _Ordering[IntWrapper]_.
-We provided none, and we doesn't even have class _Ordering_ anywhere.
+We provided none, and we doesn't even mentioned class _Ordering_ anywhere.
 It would be reasonable to guess that some implicit conversions or implicits chaining happens behind the scene.
 Possibly one word of explanation what I understand by the term 'implicits chaining' is required.
-Martin Odersky in his book _"Programming in Scala"_ says:
+Martin Odersky in his book "Programming in Scala" says:

 _"One-at-a-time Rule: Only one implicit is tried.
 The compiler will never rewrite x + y to convert1(convert2(x)) + y.
 Doing so would cause compile times to increase dramatically on erroneous code, and it would increase the difference between what the programmer writes and what the program actually does.
 For sanity’s sake, the compiler does not insert further implicit conversions when it is already in the middle of trying another implicit. **However, it’s possible to circumvent this restriction by having implicits take implicit parameters, which will be described later in this chapter.**"_

 Bold emphasis is mine.
 We will see example of behavior described by Odersky in a moment but first we need to introduce some methods to check what really happens under the hood.
 Except IDEs support mentioned at the beggining of this article we have at least few other options.